apple/swift-async-algorithms/Guides/Validation.md

 ## Future Directions/Improvements

-The emoji diagram theme could be made to be a built in system; it makes for really flashy slides/demos and is really easy to see what is going on (but at the cost of being slightly harder to type).
+The emoji diagram theme could be made to be a built-in system.
+It makes for really flashy slides/demos and makes it really easy to see what is going on, but at the cost of being slightly harder to type.

-The testing infrastructure could support with minor alteration testing iteration beyond the terminal cases (either errors being thrown from the iterator or past the first nil return value from `next`).
+The testing infrastructure could support (with minor alteration) testing iteration beyond the terminal cases, either errors being thrown from the iterator or past the first `nil` return value from `next`.
 This could help enforce some of the semantical expectations of `AsyncSequence`.

 In addition to hooking into the runtime for execution of jobs, the deferred execution of jobs could also be hooked so that a time scale conversion could be made such that any sleep using any clock could map directly to the validation diagram internal clock ticks.

 The testing infrastructure could also have support for testing for values that do not have specified order for a given tick.
 Some race conditions from external systems not under the control of the concurrency runtime may not be accountable.
 If that were to be a consideration, unordered group tokens could be added.
 For example the symbols `{` and `}` could be used to represent a group that is unordered.
-However, since there are not any cases that this really seems useful for the swift-async-algorithms package this is not a priority at this time.
+However, since there are not any cases where this really seems useful for the swift-async-algorithms package, this is not a priority at this time.

 ## Alternatives Considered

 The validation diagram system could be retrofitted to accommodate other value types other than strings, however most use cases can easily be expressed in a readable form with minor adjustments to use strings.

 The builder functions could pass in N-ary variants of the diagram to enforce the inputs to be specific instead of accessed via the lazy `InputList`.
-As we may potentially add additional numbers of inputs in the future this seems like a less maintainable implementation even though it may offer slightly more safety and only marginally better spelling; i.e. `$0.inputs[0]` versus `$0.input0` etc.
+As we may potentially add additional numbers of inputs in the future this seems like a less maintainable implementation even though it may offer slightly more safety and only marginally better spelling,  i.e., `$0.inputs[0]` versus `$0.input0` etc.

 ## Credits/Inspiration